An ounce of prevention is worth a pound of cure.

 - The patient’s initial treatment response is wildly inconsistent with the treatment provided, your past experience, and your expectations for the patient’s response to treatment.

-Given that you may not see these situations coming, here are some universal precautions to apply daily to help mitigate the risks with more complex patients:
+You may not see these situations coming.
+Applying some universal precautions can help mitigate the risks with more complex patients:

 - Charting!
 Admittedly, it’s a cliché when regulators talk about charting, but we do so for good reason.
 Quality charting is the best prevention any time a conflict, concern, or complaint arises.
-Completing thorough charting of every treatment session or other patient contact (e.g., phone calls) as they happen helps to assure the accuracy of what is documented.
-In the words of the College of Physiotherapists of Alberta’s Complaint Director: “If it’s charted after the fact, it’s fiction.”
+Completing thorough charting of every treatment session or other patient contact (e.g., phone calls) as they happen helps to ensure the accuracy of what is documented.
+Remember, “If it’s charted after the fact, it’s fiction.”

 - Be consistent.
 There’s that old expression: “you teach people how to treat you.”
 If a particular behaviour bothers you, you need to speak up right away and let the patient know that it is not appropriate.
 If you don’t, you are part of the issue.

 - Set Boundaries.
-It is both reasonable and appropriate for physiotherapists to set boundaries around their interactions with their patients to ensure their ability to serve their entire caseload.
+It is reasonable and appropriate to set boundaries around your interactions with your patients to ensure your ability to serve your entire caseload.
 Such boundaries may include limiting appointment lengths or setting boundaries about when, how, and the frequency of communication between patient and provider outside of appointment times.

 - Trust your instincts.
 If your Spidey senses are tingling, even if you can’t quite put your finger on why, trust your instinct and proceed with caution.

-As was already stated, there seems to be less tolerance on both sides of the therapeutic relationship these days. it’s only fair to consider that the physiotherapist and their concerns can also be at the root of difficult therapeutic relationships.
-Monitoring your psychological well-being and getting help when needed is also imperative and is a requirement established in the Code of Ethical Conduct, which requires physiotherapists to “attend to their own health and well being” and to “take responsibility for their own physical and mental health and refrain from practicing physiotherapy when their ability to provide appropriate and competent care is compromised.”
+As was already stated, there seems to be less tolerance on both sides of the therapeutic relationship these days.
+It’s only fair to consider that the physiotherapist and their concerns can also be at the root of difficult therapeutic relationships.
+Monitoring your well-being and getting help when needed is a requirement established in the Code of Ethical Conduct, which requires physiotherapists to “attend to their own health and well-being” and to “take responsibility for their own physical and mental health and refrain from practicing physiotherapy when their ability to provide appropriate and competent care is compromised.”

-Physiotherapists have the ability to discontinue treating patients when certain circumstances arise, including situations where the patient is verbally, physically or emotionally abusive, and situations where the patient does not adhere to the treatment plan.
+Physiotherapists may discontinue treating patients when certain circumstances arise, including situations where the patient is verbally, physically or emotionally abusive, and situations where the patient does not adhere to the treatment plan.
 In such situations, physiotherapists need to ensure they facilitate ongoing care by providing the patient with information about how to access alternate service providers and transferring care as appropriate.
+Review the Duty of Care Standard of Practice to understand what’s required, if this is the situation you are in.

 And if you do need to say goodbye, plan the conversation, be clear and consistent with your decision.
 Above all, keep in mind that although it’s almost a given that you will encounter a therapeutic relationship that goes sideways at some point in your career, the vast majority of patients and patient encounters will go smoothly and end well.
 For more information about managing challenging therapeutic relationships check out our Managing Challenging Situations Resource Guide.